axionyx/axionyx_1.0/README.md

-axionyx is a modification of the the [Nyx code](https://github.com/AMReX-Astro/Nyx.git) for dealing with Fuzzy Dark Matter.
+AxioNyx is a publicly available code for simulations of fuzzy dark matter (FDM).
+It is based on the [Nyx code](https://github.com/AMReX-Astro/Nyx.git) and features adaptive mesh refinement.
 The AxioNyx paper https://arxiv.org/abs/2007.08256 was produced using the mixed_dm branch.

 # Contents
 [Documentation](#Documentation)